azzaea/admixture/README.md

 # admixture

-*A simple EM implementation of the [ADMIXTURE](http://dx.doi.org/10.1101/gr.094052.109) model in R, plus extensions.*
+*A simple accelerated EM implementation of the [ADMIXTURE](http://dx.doi.org/10.1101/gr.094052.109) model in R, plus extensions.*